HarimJung/sme-bi-course-application/vm-exercises.md

 * Using FIXED LOD per each dimension of "HDI", "Region" and "Income"
 * Applying Measure Values and Measure Name to draw charts
 * Developing advanced parameter to switch the Measure Values
-* Using True False LOD to set the Shapes in the chart

 #### Context